 the solid coloured eyes without an iris ring, and the dark tip on one

 of their beaks.
-Adults, on the other hand lose the forehead barring and gain an iris ring in most varieties.
+Adults will lose the forehead barring and and dark tip, and gain an iris ring (unless they belong to the varieties mentioned above).

 Sometimes there can be little discrepancies to throw you off.
 Some varieties, especially opaline, can have what is called flecking.
 This is when the bird has spots of markings left on the forehead after the adult moult.
 It is more common on show type budgies and is not usually in the nice ordered bars that chicks have, being more scattered and random, as on the bird on the right.
 And as I have mentioned above, some varieties never develop the iris ring.